vectordotdev/vector/rfcs/2021-10-29-9465-splunk-hec-indexer-acknowledgements.md

 `/services/collector/ack`.
 The `(u8, Sender)` map value represents the number of retries remaining and the send end of a one-shot notification channel.

-This background task will query at an interval of 10 seconds (as recommended by Splunk), and we set the retry limit to `30` (5 minutes of retrying as recommended by Splunk).
+This background task will query at an interval (configured or default) and with a retry limit (configured or default).
 If we receive `true` for an `ackId`, we'll notify an awaiting receiver with a `Status::Delivered`.
 If we receive `false` for an `ackId`, we decrement its remaining retry count.
 When remaining retries is `0`, we notify with `EventStatus::Dropped`.

 Back in the response handler, we’ll await the receiver.
 Once a status has been received, we remove the `ackId` from the map and proceed.
 Below is an example of